nlpsandbox/nlpsandbox.io/wiki/604827-HowtoParticipate.md

 This section describes how to:

-- Setup your Synapse environment.
+- Create your Synapse environment.
-- Build an NLP Tool using one of the specification provided by the NLP Sandbox.
+- Build an NLP Tool that can be benchmarked in the NLP Sandbox.
-- Benchmark the performance of an NLP Tool in the NLP Sandbox.
+- Benchmark the performance of your NLP Tool.

 {column}
 {row}